OrdinaRoelant/MLStudioWorkshop/Training a model/workshop.md

 ✔ [Evaluating the model](#evaluating-the-model)

 ## Naming convention
+Naming conventions are always important, but if you are using an Azure pass subscription, the information on the naming convention is not applicable.
-For this workshop we are going to share an Azure subscription and we will be using the same resource group.
-It is therefore highly recommended to prefix your resources names with you initials and age.
+For the people that will be sharing an Azure subscription and resource group, we highly recommend to prefix your resources names with you initials and age.
 In my case, for Roelant Dieben, 43 years old, I am going to prefix rd43-[resource name]

 ## Create a new pipeline
 Azure Machine Learning pipelines organize multiple machine learning and data processing steps into a single resource.
 Pipelines let you organize, manage, and reuse complex machine learning workflows across projects and users.